 Conservative treatment, such as wearing more suitable shoes, often eases the symptoms of metatarsalgia.
 However, the outlook will depend on the underlying cause of the pain.

-The doctor will examine the patient’s foot and ask the patient about:
+A doctor will examine the person’s foot and ask about:

 - their medical history